* The last place on this textile tour has just been snapped up, but we’re about to start a waitlist as cancellations do sometimes happen.

 Group Size: Minimum 6 guests and maximum 10 guests.

-We will be happy to advise on travel options within Scotland and recommend the best travel connections from Glasgow and Edinburgh for getting to Portree or the pick-up location in Kyle of Lochalsh.
-If you’d like to arrive a bit earlier or stay some extra nights after the Wild at Art vacation we can assist you with finding accommodation.
+We will be happy to advise on travel options within Scotland and recommend the best travel connections from Glasgow and Edinburgh, or elsewhere in Scotland, for getting to Portree.

 To reserve your place, please provide some details using the online form (see link below).
 We will then send you a welcome email and issue an invoice for the deposit payment.
 A non-refundable deposit of GBP 500 secures your place and the balance payment will be due 8 weeks before the trip starts.
 Feel free to contact us anytime if you have questions.